pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 In retrospect, the project should have capitalized more off the interest wave to explore other ideas before, in effect, chaining itself to bash for life.
-While I understand the upsides for selecting bash as a base, the downsides are quite large from a developer's perspective as bash is highly focused on two things, running scripts and interactive shell usage.
+While I understand the advantages for selecting bash as a base, the drawbacks are quite large from a developer's perspective as bash is highly focused on two things, running scripts and interactive shell usage.
 Its underlying structure leaves a lot to be desired when trying to force it outside those bounds.